kamikadze1wppl/root/README.md

 You can use <pre>fish</pre> command to make your termux more attractive.<br><br>

 # One line Installation
-<pre>apt-get update && apt upgrade-y && apt-get install git -y && git clone https://github.com/adarshaddee/root.git</pre>
+<pre>apt-get update && apt upgrade -y && apt-get install git -y && git clone https://github.com/adarshaddee/root.git</pre>

 # Uninstall
 You can uninstall root with the following commands wihch are shown here: